7targets/7targets-docs/_posts/2020-01-10-add-multiple-leads.md

 - Add multiple leads from 7Targets UI by uploading an excel file
 - Copy or Cc your Assistant in the email you are sending to a lead.
 Have to enable this feature in Edit Assistant
 - If you are integrated with CRM, then assign the Lead/Contact from CRM to the Assistant User in CRM

+## Upload Status
+Meaning of different status values for the uploaded file is as below

+UPLOADED : File is uploaded successfully.
+VALIDATING : File is being validated.
+VALIDATED : Validation is complete.
+Leads will/can be added.
+ADDING : Leads are being added.
+COMPLETED : Uploaded file processing is completed.
+CANCELLED : Uploaded file processing is cancelled.
+FAILED : : Uploaded file processing failed.
+NAME_EMAIL_MATCH_FAILED : Found more than 50% name email mismatched. [**Name email mismatched details**](./how-to/how-and-why-assistant-check-for-name-email-mismatch/)
+FULL_NAMES_FOUND : Found column with full name instead of first and last name separate columns in the file.
+QUEUED : Uploaded file processing is in Queue.
+NO_VALID_LEADS_FOUND : Uploaded file does not contains any valid leads.

 ## Questions answered
 - Can I add multiple leads ?